 Tax-wise Giving in 2020

 - If you are among the 90 percent of American taxpayers who take the standard deduction, you will be able to deduct $300 in charitable gifts from your gross income in 2020.
+That provision from the CARES Act was extended through 2021 in the December stimulus bill.
+Moreover, starting in 2021, a couple filing jointly may deduct up to $600.
+In 2020, the deduction is limited to $300 per tax return, whether it is a single or joint return.
 This above-the-line deduction applies only to cash gifts made directly to a non-profit such as Osprey Wilds; they cannot be made into a donor-advised fund.

 - Donating appreciated stock or other assets remains a cost-effective giving option since you will receive a fair market value deduction at the time of your gift and avoid capital gains on the sale of appreciated assets.
 And, if you made gifts of stock or other assets into a donor-advised fund earlier, please consider making a distribution from your account to support us through this time.